survivejs/webpack-book/manuscript/handling_styles/04_eliminating_unused_css.md

 ...
 ```

-As you can see, the size of the CSS file grew quite a bit.
+As you can see, the size of the CSS file grew.
 This is something we'll fix next with PurifyCSS.

 ## Enabling PurifyCSS